The School of Physics & Astronomy is seeking an ambitious Research Fellow to work on star formation in a galactic context.

 You should have a PhD in astronomy, astrophysics, or a closely related field, with experience in numerical modelling.
-Starting as soon as possible, the appointment will be for an initial period of two years with a likely extension to a total of four years, and is in collaboration with Prof Ian Bonnell funded by an ERC advanced grant with funds for high performance computing and travel.
+Starting 1 May 2014, or as soon as possible thereafter.
+The appointment will be for an initial period of two years with a likely extension to a total of three years, and is in collaboration with Prof Ian Bonnell funded by an ERC advanced grant with funds for high performance computing and travel.

 Informal enquiries to Ian Bonnell, e-mail: email@example.com

 Candidates should send a CV, publication list, and a brief statement of research interest.
 Referees will be contacted automatically by the University after an application has been received.